 #2.
 Consumers’ goods

-Consumer goods are those goods which are sold on an individual basis to people rather than selling to businesses.
+Consumer goods are those goods that are sold on an individual basis to people rather than selling to businesses.
 These products are used or consumed by people and are not bought to sold further.

 For example, automobiles, household appliances, furniture, mobile homes, etc.